baram204/markdown-to-vue-loader/README.md

 - Type: `String`
 - Default: `''`

-Wrapper for a component content.
+The wrapper for component content.
+Supports to use Vue component as the wrapper.

 For example, if this is set to `'<section></section>'`, then given this input (`example.md`):